apbetioli/urutau/README.md

 - generating the audio with TTS
 - generating the cover image

-All stories, audio and images are kept in a database so that I can read and play it again, again, and again...
+All stories, audio, and images are kept in a database so that I can read and play them again and again (and again...).

 It is designed to support stories generated in many languages.